You have all of the experience and skills to set you apart, so why aren’t you landing job offers left, right, and center?

 Then choose the resume sections that best match the two.

 As most marketing coordinators are mid-level marketing jobs, you have two choices for how to structure your resume.
-If you have some gaps in your experience, try a functional approach which puts your skills front and center.
-If you have a few years of valuable work experience, include it in reverse-chronological order and put the emphasis there.
+If you have some gaps in your experience, try a functional layout which puts your skills front and center.
+If you have a few years of valuable work experience, include it in reverse-chronological layout and put the emphasis there.

-Whichever layout you choose, these are the sections you’ll want to consider:
+Whichever resume layout you choose, these are the sections you’ll want to consider: